Fitness centre manager

 Professional development

-For any fitness centre manager, it’s important to keep professional development up to date.
-This may mean undertaking ongoing in-house and/or completing external training in topics, such as:
+For any fitness centre manager, it's important to keep continuing professional development (CPD) up to date.
+This may mean undertaking in-house and/or external training in topics such as:

 - corporate membership